ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 In this DAG, `prepare_food` and `prepare_table` tasks depend on `buy_groceries` task.

 This is a simple example, but it represents the general idea of DAGs.

+This is how the three components of DAG stand for:

+#### Directed

+The edges in the graph have a direction.
+In our example, the direction is from `buy_groceries` to `prepare_food` and `prepare_table`.

+#### Acyclic

+There are no cycles in the graph.
+A cycle is a path that starts and ends at the same node, causing a mutual dependency between the nodes, leading to an infinite loop.
+In our example, there are no cycles in the graph.
+But if we add a dependency from `prepare_food` to `buy_groceries`, we will have a cycle in the graph, as `buy_groceries` will depend on `prepare_food`, and `prepare_food` will depend on `buy_groceries`.

+#### Graph
+A graph is a collection of nodes and edges.
+In our example, the nodes are `buy_groceries`, `prepare_food`, and `prepare_table`, and the edges are the dependencies between the tasks.

 ### Why are DAGs important?